vernyuy/intro_to_cognito/cognito.md

 The capabilities of AWS IAM are extended in Identity Center.

 ## Identity Center
-Identity center extends the capabilites.
+Identity center extends the capabilites of IAM also called IAM Identity Center.

 With Identity center, you can now manage your users more efficiently than ever before!
 IAM capabilities are extended to make it easy to centrally create users, groups and provide short-term credentials.
 Say goodbye to old cluttered user management and hello to stream-lined IAM with Identity center.